 What is malware as a service?

-Malware-as-a-service (MaaS) relates to the illegal use of software and hardware for cyberattacks.
+Malware-as-a-service (MaaS) is the illegal use of software and hardware for cyberattacks.
 Owners of MaaS servers offer threat actors a paid botnet service that distributes malware.
-The clients of this service are often provided with access to a personal account on an online platform.
-Their account will allow them to manage the attack as well as get technical assistance if needed.
+This service's clients are often provided access to a personal account on an online platform.
+Their account will allow them to manage the attack and get technical assistance.

 Can ransomware affect software as a service?